The reishi mushroom (Ganoderma lucidum) has been used for its medicinal properties for over 2,000 years.

 At Annanda Chaga, our functional mushroom products are certified organic and have been lab-tested by a 3rd party to ensure they are safe from harmful pesticides.

 Be sure to check out our reishi tea and other quality products to boost your health today.
-Statements in this article have not be rated by the Food and Drug administration.
+Statements in this article are not intended to diagnose, treat, cure or prevent disease.
+Statements have not be rated by the Food and Drug administration.